AustralianBioCommons/how-to-guides/genome_assembly/hic-scaffolding.md

 * Some minor changes have been made to better fit with TSI project data: optional inputs of SAK info and sequence graph have been removed; the required input format for the genome is changed from gfa to fasta; and the estimated genome size now requires user input rather than being extracted from output of a previous workflow.

-Note: If you initially assembled the genome with HiFi data only, and you have new HiC data, you may wish to consider re-assembling the genome with the [VGP HiFi-HiC assembly pipeline](https://dockstore.org/workflows/github.com/iwc-workflows/Assembly-Hifi-HiC-phasing-VGP4/main:main?tab=info), which can give better results that using HiFi data alone.
+Note: If you initially assembled the genome with HiFi data only, and you have new HiC data, you may wish to consider re-assembling the genome with the [VGP HiFi-HiC assembly pipeline](https://dockstore.org/workflows/github.com/iwc-workflows/Assembly-Hifi-HiC-phasing-VGP4/main:main?tab=info), which can give better results than using HiFi data alone.

 {% include callout.html type="note" content="If you need help, the Galaxy community is both approachable and helpful.
 [Ask them questions!](https://help.galaxyproject.org/)" %}